By: Ronnie Brown on February 19th, 2020

 The Computerized Particle Analyzer, also known as a Dynamic Image Analysis system, provides a digital means to determine the particle size and shape of dry, non-agglomerating materials as fine as 10 microns.
 Best of all, it carries out this process significantly faster than traditional methods.

-But is it worth replacing the industry-standard Ro-Tap Sieve Shaker that has been getting the job done for over 100 years?
+But is it worth replacing the industry-standard Ro-Tap Sieve Shaker that has been getting the job done for decades?

-This article will provide insight into how the Computerized Particle Analyzer streamlines the duties of standard test sieves, further improving your particle analysis operation and, more importantly, saving you money.
+And with that, this article will provide insight into how the Computerized Particle Analyzer streamlines the duties of standard test sieves, further improving your particle analysis operation and, more importantly, saving you money.
+You will learn:

 Generally, samples take anywhere from 5 to 25 minutes to run.
 After the sample has run through the stack of sieves, you will need to collect, weigh, and record the contents of each sieve.
 After the results have been documented, each sieve should be thoroughly cleaned before the next run.